 Section 1.
 The purpose of this association shall be to unite homeowners and residents in their mutual desire to preserve the beauty, peacefulness, and residential character of the Woodland Hills neighborhood.
 In keeping with that goal; the Association shall strive to:

 a. create an on-going sense of community and positive identity for the Woodland Hills neighborhood;

 b. ensure a pre-existing organization capable of taking swift action when needed to protect the mutual goals of the association and its members;

 c. alert members to proposed zoning changes or similar governmental action that may impact the Woodland Hills neighborhood.
 To plan and execute appropriate action on behalf of the members of the Association as deemed necessary.

 d.
 The Association shall strive to maintain positive and productive communication with elected officials of the Woodland Hills neighborhood encouraging awareness of our community as a vital residential area.
 This shall, in all cases, remain a non-partisan organization.
 The officers may invite political candidates or office holders to discuss their views and policies before the membership.
 In such cases, all candidates shall be given equal opportunity to express their positions as they pertain to the Woodland Hills neighborhood.

 Section 2.
 Woodland Hills shall be geographically defined as the contiguous portion of DeKalb County, Georgia bounded by LaVista Road to the North, CSX Rail line to the South, the DeKalb county line to the West and Briarcliff Road to the East.
-This boundary does not include such residences which face LaVista RD and are part of the LaVista Park Civic Association.
+This boundary does not include residences which are on LaVista Road.

 Section 3.
 The organization shall be non-sectarian.